-As the end of the reporting period, it is estimated that a general increase/decrease of 75 (2020: 75) basis points in interest rates, with all other variables held constant, would decrease/increase the Group's profit before tax by approximately \$166,000 (2020: \$266,000).
+As the end of the reporting period, it is estimated that a general increase/decrease of 75 (2021: 75) basis points in interest rates, with all other variables held constant, would increase/decrease the Group's loss before tax by approximately \$31,000 (2021: decrease/increase the Group's profit before tax by approximately \$166,000).

 The sensitivity analysis above has been determined assuming that the change in interest rates has occurred at the balance sheet date and had been applied to the exposure to interest rate risk for financial instruments in existence at that date.
 The 75 basis points increase or decrease represents management's assessment of a reasonably possible change in interest rates over the period until the next annual balance sheet date.
-The analysis is performed on the same basis for 2020.
+The analysis is performed on the same basis for 2021.